A Practice of Practicing Practice

 I encounter a practice and it encounters me.
 How do I utilise repetition to develop my own knowing-how to execute an established practice based on my limited knowing-what that practice is or requires?
 How do I then utilise this repetitive practice of my version of the practice to understand profoundly, intuitively and empathetically – or grok, as coined by Robert A. Heinlein – the original practice and the discipline within which it’s situated?
 Does the practice grok me in return?
 How do I know when I have successfully grokked the practice through the practicing of my practice of the practice?
 And what kind of knowledge(s) emerge as a result of this grokking of the practice?

 My current practice as research enquiry problematises the preceding set of questions through the continued development of my own practices of pre-existing practices – such as figure drawing, playing the harmonica and playing the piano – based on my own limited prior knowledge or memory of what those practices are and might require, but without any practical knowledge of how to execute the practices.
 In other words, I’ve been playing at playing the harmonica.
 Or playing at figure drawing.
-And developing and mastering my own practices of these practices, and – in turn – intuitively understanding the disciplines within which these practices are situated.
+And developing and mastering my own practices of these practices, and – in turn – challenging the organisations or disciplines that these structures or practices seek to actualise.